 - Initial phone screening.

-- Face-to-face screening sessions, questionnaire’s and physical function assessments.
+- All meetings conducted remotely through Video calls with online questionnaire's and physical function assessments.

 - Herbal medicine to be taken twice daily (morning and night) during the 12-week study.